starlalu/formBuilder/README.md

    ### Pending from my Side

-     States of the Form identifying area is pending
+     States of the Form identifying module is pending

-     I had some plans to improve the design side
+     I had planned to improve the design side

+     I had planned to add  some extra validations to the Form Defining Page